 - Can you read the data without exporting it (i.e., without access to the software) – that is, is it stored in open formats?

-Finally, tools facilitate organization, but you still need to devise that organization and apply its logic consistently.
-When using any tools, follow the same general principles of planning for the organization of, and organizing, your data outlined above.
+Finally, tools facilitate organizing your data, but you still need to devise that organization and apply its logic consistently.
+When using any tool, follow the same general planning guidelines and organizational principles outlined above.
+We have included some further resources on choosing tools and on using some of our favorite tools at the end of this lesson.

-When you work with existing data – be it data that you have collected previously or someone else’s data – it may not always be well organized.
-We suggest that your approach to organizing the data entails spending just enough time so that you can effectively use the data, but not more time than what good organization will save you.
+Not everyone keeps their data well-organized.
+If you are confronting disorganized data (whether you, or someone else, generated them) we suggest the following approach to organizing the data: spend just enough time so that you can effectively use the data, but not more time than what good organization will save you.

 If the disorganized data are your own, and you fear (or know) that they are scattered in many different places on your computer, your first step may simply be to track them all down.
 Your computer’s operating system’s ability to search for files is far more powerful than you may realize.
-Operating systems can not only search for filenames, but can also search the full text of most common file formats (as well as text in the file properties).
-Thus you can, e.g., search your entire hard disk for PDFs created in 2018 that contain the term Argentina or Argentine and then show them in a (virtual) folder, helping you to impose some order on chaotic file collections.
+Operating systems can search filenames, as well as the full text of most common file formats (as well as text in the file properties).
+Thus you can, e.g., search your entire hard disk for PDFs created in 2018 that contain the term Korea or Korean and then show them in a (virtual) folder, helping you to impose some order on chaotic file collections.

 The major operating systems have different, but quite similar search options.